Priority lead: Joanna Smallwood

 - To get the right resources to the right situation or problem first time, every time, on time and dealing with the matter appropriately and effectively

-- To realise the ideal of the local officer working in and with the communities of Gloucestershire
+- To realise the ideal of the local policing delivering office working in and working with the communities of Gloucestershire.

 How priority lead Chief Superintendent Joanna Smallwood is going to deliver the accessibility and accountability priority

-I have the job of leading on this priority – this means that I have to make sure the police are as accessible and accountable to the public as possible.
+I have the exciting opportunity of leading on this priority – this means that I have to make sure the police are as accessible and accountable to the public as possible.

 But what does that actually mean?

-Essentially, it is my responsibility to ensure that you can contact the police when you need them and that we allocate the appropriate resources to all calls for help from the public.
+Essentially, it is my responsibility to ensure that you can contact the police when you need them and that we will:

 Our Force Control Room is normally the route that most people use to contact the police and we have done a great deal of work to improve the service that we provide.